-Grate the zest from half the orange and set aside.
-Then squeeze the juice from the orange and pour into a small jug.
+Grate the zest from the orange and put to one side.
+Then squeeze out the juice and pour into a small jug.

 Alternatively, use a free-standing mixer.
 Mix all the ingredients together, except for the orange juice.
 Then add the orange juice, one tablespoon at a time, until a soft dropping consistency is reached.

-Divide the mixture between the four basins and smooth the tops.
+Divide the mixture amongst the four basins and smooth the tops.

-Butter four pieces of foil, each large enough to cover the basins, and fold over the sides.
-Then put the covered basins in the tin/pan and pour in enough boiling water to come halfway up the sides of the basins.
-Bake for 45 minutes until the tops of the sponges spring back when lightly pressed.
+Now butter four pieces of foil, each large enough to cover the basins and fold over the sides.
+Put the covered basins in the tin/pan and pour in enough boiling water to come halfway up the sides of the basins.
+Bake for 40 minutes until the tops of the sponges spring back when lightly pressed.

-Carefully lift the basins out of the pan.
+Carefully lift the basins out of the water.
 Run a small palette knife round the edge of the sponges, then turn them out onto four plates or dessert bowls.

 12-cup bun or muffin tin lined with 9 or 12 paper baking cases.
 (The standard size baking cases are smaller in the U.K. and so the mixture will be enough to make 12.
 Being larger in North America, they will only make 9.)